inference-ai-course/savina_homework/class3/backend/README.md

 # Voice Search Agent

-It understands your voice and responds with voice.
+It understands your voice and responds with voice

 ## Features